Mohammedfisal1250/EDRAD-CNV/README.md

 cd /mnt/c/EDRAD-CNV
 ./dist/EDRAD-CNV-Main
 ```
-(2) After the GUI appears, upload the required input files:
+(2) After the GUI appears, as you see in ScreenShont.png upload the required input files:

 - Upload the input .bam file